microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 ### Why

 - Repeatable and auditable changes to infrastructure make it easier to roll back to known good configurations and to rapidly expand to new stages and regions without having to hand-wire cloud resources
-- Battle tested and templatized IAC reference projects like [Cobalt](https://github.com/microsoft/cobalt) and [Bedrock](https://github.com/microsoft/bedrock) enable more engineering teams deploy secure and scalable solutions at a much more rapid pace
 - Simplify “lift and shift” scenarios by abstracting the complexities of cloud-native computing away from application developer teams.

 ### IAC DevOPS: Operations by Pull Request